What is Insolvency?

 - Lawsuits from customers or business associates: A business that has become subject to multiple lawsuits, with potentially very high contingent liabilities, may suffer so much damage to its daily operations that it cannot remain a viable business.

 - Inability to cater to changing customer needs: Sometimes companies fail to evolve according to the changing needs or desires of customers.
 They tend to lose customers who find better quality or variety of products or services from other companies.
-The company loses profits and develops unpaid bills if it does not adapt to the changing marketplace.
+The company loses market share and, thus, profits, and develops unpaid bills if it does not adapt to the changing marketplace.

 - Increasing production costs: Sometimes a business may incur higher production or procurement costs, such that its profit margins are significantly reduced.
 This, in turn, leads to loss of income and the company’s inability to fulfill its obligations to creditors.